Imagine. You are the head of a martial arts school, or a football club.

 The Events Calendar is a wonderful WordPress events solution.

-The plugin is free to download and adding and managing events is simple.
 Once events have been published, you can promote them on your website using the included widget.

 Now, it's your turn.
 Do you plan to use this plugin on your WordPress website ?